mwood-uk/Diy-Keyboard-/README.md

 # Diy-Keyboard-
 Diy Keyboard project using ADF Teensy 2.0/3.2

-Line 7-17  = Ramblings about me (skip if not interested) Line 19-29 = What and why im here (the more pertinent bit of this readme)

 Ok, quick run down on me....
 So I’m a pretty practical hands on sort of dude, designing, fabricating, machining, soldering, welding etc...
 Hardware I can fix, software I mostly left to someone else!